4 Annotating point plots with a model

 Some of the techniques covered in these Lessons are designed to substantiate or undermine opinionated statements like these.
 Until we understand and use these techniques, it is dicey to quantitatively support an opinionated statement from data.

 Many statisticians prefer to avoid the whole matter of opinionated statements.
-But see Lesson 26 for an approach approved by even the most opinion-wary statistician.
+But see Lesson sec-experiment for an approach approved by even the most opinion-wary statistician.
 Weak, unopinionated language like “trend” or “tend” are used instead.
 Those preferring more technical-sounding language might use “associated with” or “correlated with.”

 Independence

 We use model annotations to display whether variables are related.
 It’s good to consider as well a particular type of relationship: independence.
 When the explanatory variable is categorical, the model annotations will be a vertical interval for each level.
 When the response is independent of the explanatory variable, those intervals will overlap.
-For instance, in ?fig-independence(a) values of YR near 30 are in both vertical intervals.
+For instance, in Figure fig-independence(a) values of YR near 30 are in both vertical intervals.

 Categorical explanatory variable